Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Introduction

 \section{Introduction}

 The cluster structure is one of the key issues in nuclear physics.
-Especially, the $\alpha$ cluster has an important role to give exotic structure in the ground and excited states.
-For light systems, $^{8}$Be, $^{12}$C, and $^{16}$O nuclei are well described with some $\alpha$ clusters, especially for the characteristic excited states.
-The most popular state comprised of $\alpha$ clusters is the Hoyle state in $^{12}$C, which is considered to be a dilute triple-$\alpha$ cluster structure~\cite{hoyle1954, uegaki1977, kamimura1981, tohsaki2001, funaki2003}.
-By adding valence neutrons to such nuclei, the neutron excess nucleus with the cluster structure is nucleated.
+In particular, the $\alpha$ cluster plays an important role in imparting an exotic structure in the ground and excited states.
+For light systems, especially for the characteristic excited states, $^{8}$Be, $^{12}$C, and $^{16}$O nuclei can be well described with some $\alpha$ clusters.
+The most popular state comprising of $\alpha$ clusters is the Hoyle state in $^{12}$C, which is considered to be a dilute triple-$\alpha$ cluster structure~\cite{hoyle1954, uegaki1977, kamimura1981, tohsaki2001, funaki2003}.
+Most recently, the algebraic cluster models based on discrete symmetry were successfully applied to describe such nuclear properties~\cite{bijker2014, marin2014, della2017, vitturi2020}.
+By adding valence neutrons to such nuclei, a neutron-excess nucleus with a cluster structure can be considered.
 Many exotic structures based on $\alpha$ and neutron clusters appear in the ground and excited states.
-For example, the halo structure is observed in $^{6}$He and $^{11}$Be~\cite{tanihata1985}.
-It has been suggested that the glue-like role of the valence neutrons stabilizes the molecular orbital structure in Be and C isotopes~\cite{seya1981,itagaki2000-1,itagaki2000-2,itagaki2001,itagaki2002,itagaki2004,suhara2010,suhara2011,fritsch2016,yamaguchi2017}.
-In neutron-rich nuclei, since the binding energies of the last neutron are small, neutron-neutron correlation gets important.
-Thus, the dineutron correlation is also considered as the clustering aspect in unstable nuclei.
-The dineutron model is proposed in Ref.~\cite{migdal1973}, and until now, dineutron structure has been widely investigated and discussed in various systems~\cite{itagaki2002,hagino2005,hagino2008,enyo2009,aoyama2009,kikuchi2010,spyrou2012,kikuchi2016,kubota2020}.
+For example, the halo structure is observed in $^{11}$Li~\cite{tanihata1985}.
+It is suggested that the glue-like role of the valence neutrons stabilizes the molecular-orbital structure in Be and C isotopes~\cite{seya1981,itagaki2000-1,itagaki2000-2,itagaki2001,itagaki2002,itagaki2004,suhara2010,suhara2011,fritsch2016,yamaguchi2017}.
+In neutron-rich nuclei, since the binding energies of the last neutron are small, neutron-neutron correlation is important.
+Thus, the dineutron correlation is considered as the clustering factor in unstable nuclei.
+The dineutron model was proposed in Ref.~\cite{migdal1973}, dineutron and diproton structures in various nuclei have been widely investigated and discussed~\cite{zhukov1993,itagaki2002,zhukov2004,hagino2005,hagino2008,enyo2009,aoyama2009,kikuchi2010,spyrou2012,kikuchi2016,lovell2017,oishi2017,hiyama2019,cook2020,kubota2020,wang2021}.